UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: ABLATE: Coupled Flow/Combustion DNS

 Figure \ref{fig:global_sensitivity} illustrates the results from the VGSA.
-The total sensitivity index is evaluated using 6000 samples drawn from the parameter distributions using {LHS}, using the Monte {-}Carlo {(MC)} estimator proposed by \cite{saltelli2002making} and implemented in the parallel object-oriented library DAKOTA \cite{dakota2020}.
+The total sensitivity index is evaluated using 6000 samples drawn from the parameter distributions using {LHS}, using the Monte{-}Carlo {(MC)} estimator proposed by \cite{saltelli2002making} and implemented in the parallel object-oriented library DAKOTA \cite{dakota2020}.
 The figure shows that the activation energy in reaction 257 exhibits the most impact on ignition delay.
 This particular MMA reaction corresponds to chain branching highly reactive species, which play a crucial role in sustaining the combustion process by breaking down and producing radicals.
 Other important parameters include the activation energies of reaction 1 and 250 as well as the temperature exponent for reaction 249.
-Furthermore, we observed the rest of the parameters ($A250, b257, A1, E249, A249, A257$) to have a negligible effect on the {IDT}.
+Furthermore, we observed the rest of the parameters ($A_{250}, b_{257}, A_1, E_{249}, A_{249}, A_{257}$) to have a negligible effect on the {IDT}.
 Consequently, these parameters can be considered deterministic when producing simulation samples to train a surrogate model, as their uncertainties do not significantly impact the overall variability in the {IDT}.

 To complete the feature selection, the testing MSE of the HMS surrogate is evaluated across different testing folds covering the entire dataset.
-Each testing fold is predicted with different models arising from the different combinations of reaction rate parameters and all the other slab burner predictor features ($x,y, l_v, V_{in}$).
+Each testing fold is predicted with different models arising from the different combinations of reaction rate parameters and all the other slab burner predictor features ($x, l_v, V_{in}$).
 The testing MSE evaluated here is an addition of the error at each fold.
 The results of the feature selection are shown in Fig. \ref{fig:featureselect}.
-Based on our analysis, we only include $b249$ as the only reaction rate feature in the surrogate models.
-While it may be unexpected that $b249$ alone produces the best surrogate model for generalization even if it is not the most sensitive parameter to ignition delay, we note that these parameters are not entirely independent of each other.
-Therefore, the sensitivity analysis (which is conducted with ignition delay as the dependent variable) is only a part of the selection process, whereas directly testing the surrogate model against the slab burner QoI (the regression rate) is ultimately the deciding factor, as regression rate is the quantity we want to predict.
+Based on our analysis, we only include $E_1$ as the only reaction rate feature in the surrogate models.
+While it may be unexpected that $E_1$ alone produces the best surrogate model even if it is not the parameter with the highest sensitivity index, the sensitivity analysis (which is conducted with ignition delay as the dependent variable) is only a part of the selection process, whereas directly testing the surrogate model against the slab burner QoI (the regression rate) is ultimately the deciding factor, as regression rate is the quantity we want to predict.